I am an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 It is important to note that the blood in question cannot have been spilled by the person wishing to use it for their own devices.
 Rather, the event that resulted in the mishap must occur naturally.
 An individual looking to procure this precious liquid can only do so if they stumble upon it completely by accident; under any other circumstances, it is rendered useless.

-For those who believe in such things, it is said that if one witnesses an accident in which injuries have occurred, they need only dip a piece of cloth into the blood of the unfortunate victim, living or otherwise.
+For those who believe in such things, it has been put forth that if one witnesses an accident in which injuries have occurred, they need only dip a piece of cloth into the blood of the unfortunate victim, living or otherwise, in order to harness its power.

 After pilfering the life-sustaining substance, the holder of the cloth can use it to wish for good fortune, or alternatively, to lay a curse upon someone they believe has done them irreparable harm.
 Of course, as with most things, this act is not without consequences.